sunxiaotianmg/Mapster/Config-location.md

 ### Keep together with mapping

-Problem with separating configuration and mapping is, coding will be separated into 2 locations.
+A potential problem with separating configuration and mapping is that the code will be separated into 2 locations.
 You might remove or alter mapping, and you can forget to update the configuration. `Fork` method allow you to keep config and mapping inline.

 ```csharp
 var dto = poco.Adapt<Dto>(